 Beyond the obviously favorable supply/demand characteristics for investors, we must also be highly conscious of how we are using the land we have.
 For these reasons, progressive farmers and agtech companies are constantly innovating with new technologies that help them maintain soil quality, improve planting efficiency and increase their overall yields in a sustainable manner.

 What Happens Next?

 The world will need all of this and more to produce all the food that we need by 2050.
 At the center of all new investments in agriculture is one central question:

 Will we continue to be able to feed our growing population with limited natural resources?

 Two of the most important keys to success will be protecting arable land against some unnecessary types of sprawling real estate development and innovating in order to increase crop yields on the ground we have remaining.

 Today, farmland owners have opportunities to partner with progressive farmers and profit from helping to solve a global-scale problem.
 Individuals can preserve farmland by investing in it and keeping it in production.
 Further, farmers and agriculture companies are finding new and innovative ways to meet future demand every day.

 The opportunity for partnership in innovation should be both life-changing and lucrative for those making a difference in the right places.

 We believe the future of agriculture looks bright.

 Note: The information above is not intended as investment advice.
 Data in the charts above is sourced from the FAO and NCBI.
 Additional calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
-For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and disclosures.
+For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.